Blizzard Run to Town

 Alisa looks worried sometimes because she is.

-Alisa learned very young that time is not guaranteed.
-Both of her parents passed away early in life.
+Alisa lost both of her parents young.
 Her mother—beautiful, vibrant, and once Miss Texas—passed away at roughly the same age Brandon is now.

-So when Alisa looks concerned, it isn’t abstract worry.
+So when Alisa looks concerned, it isn’t abstract fear.
 It’s lived experience.

-Getting older is slowing us down—and honestly, it makes us angry.
+Getting older is slowing us down—and it makes us angry.

 Not bitter.
 Just urgent.

-And at the same time, Brandon and Alisa are cherishing the time they have left—choosing presence, purpose, and each other, even as they push forward.
+And at the same time, Brandon and Alisa are cherishing the time they have left—choosing presence, purpose, and each other.

-11. About the hair, the clothes, and the very obvious lack of “TV polish”
+12. About the hair, clothes, and lack of “TV polish”

 Yes—we noticed too.